Frequently Asked Questions about Counselling

 I cannot attend my appointment, what should I do?

-Where is the Counselling Service located?
+Where is the Counselling team located?

 How long are the sessions?